chainHero/heroes-service/README.md

 see [fixtures/docker-compose.yaml](fixtures/docker-compose.yaml)

-Now if we use docker-compose we will setup 2 fabric certificate authorities with 1 peer for each.
-Peers will have all roles: ledger, endorer and commiter.
-In addition, an orderer is also created with the `solo` ordering (no consensus is made).
+Now if we use `docker-compose`, we will setup two Fabric Certificate Authorities with one peer for each.
+Peers will have all roles: ledger, endorser and commiter.
+In addition, an orderer is also created with the `solo` ordering algorithm (no consensus is made).

 ### c.
 Test

-In order to check if the network works, we will use command provide by docker-compose to start or stop all containers at the same time.
+In order to check if the network works, we will use `docker-compose` to start or stop all containers at the same time.
 Go inside the `fixtures` folder, and run:

 ```
 cd $GOPATH/src/github.com/chainhero/heroes-service/fixtures && \